-Depth versus time contours of the annual salinity cycle for 2006 are displayed in Fig. 3.
-Surface salinities reached maximum values in early winter (>32) and decreased to minimum values by late summer and into the fall months (<31.2).
-In the depth range from 50-100-m, salinities ranged from 32.2 to 32.8 and near bottom they varied throughout the year between 33 and 33.4.
-The period of low salinity values at shallow depths occurred from late summer to late fall This prominent feature of the salinity cycle on the Newfoundland Shelf is due largely to melting sea-ice off Labrador earlier in the year followed by advection southward onto the Grand Banks.
-Annual surface salinities at Station 27 increased from 2005 values and were above normal during 2006 by 0.65 SD.
-Depth averaged values also increased over 2005 values to 0.61-0.77 SD above normal.
-Upper-layer salinities during the past 5 years have ranged from near-normal to saltier than normal in contrast to the mainly fresher-than-normal values that dominated most of the 1990s (Table 3).
+Depth versus time contours of the annual salinity cycle and the corresponding anomalies for 2007 are displayed in Fig. 3.
+Surface salinities reached maximum values in late winter and early spring (>32.4) and decreased to minimum values by early August (<31).
+From 50-100-m, salinities ranged from 32.2 - 32.8; near bottom they varied throughout the year between 33 and 33.4.
+The period of low, near-surface salinity values occurred from early summer to late fall, somewhat earlier than usual.
+This prominent feature of the salinity cycle on the Newfoundland Shelf is due largely to the melting of sea-ice off the coast of Labrador earlier in the year followed by advection southward onto the Grand Banks.
+Annual surface salinities at Station 27 decreased from the pervious 5 years to about normal in 2007.
+The depth averaged values decreased from 2006 but remained slightly above normal.
+Upper-layer salinities during the past 6 years have ranged from near-normal to saltier-than-normal in contrast to the mainly fresher-than-normal values that dominated most of the 1990s (Table 3).

-On the Flemish Cap, surface salinities were also higher than normal during 2006, while on Hamilton Bank they were about normal.
-Salinities on the Flemish Cap have been above normal from 2001 to 2006.
+On the Flemish Cap, surface salinities were higher than normal during 2007, while on Hamilton Bank they were below normal.
+Salinities on the Flemish Cap have been above normal from 2001 to 2007.